 6.3.2 Performance reviews

-The Dean's performance is reviewed annually by the College and higher administrative officers with a substantive review after each five years of service.
-Reviews are conducted in accordance with university guidelines on review and reappointment of academic administrative officers.
+The Dean's performance is reviewed annually by the College and higher administrative officers with a cumulative review after each five years of service.
+Reviews are conducted in accordance with university bylaws 2.3.2 (“Administrative Evaluation”) on review and reappointment of academic administrative officers.

 6.4 The Associate Dean